SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.effRankCalMethod``
 """""""""""""""""""""""""""""""

- * whether to use the covariance or correlation matrix for effective rank calculation
+ * Whether to use the covariance or correlation matrix for effective rank calculation
  * options: 'covariance' or 'correlation'
  * default: 'covariance'
  * this is an advanced setting and is located in biAdvancedSettings.m